One-loop off-shell amplitudes from classical equations of motion: Final remarks

 The recursive character of the one-loop pre-integrands \eqref{eq:BA-BG-partialloop}, \eqref{eq:recursion-YM-J}, and \eqref{eq:ghost-currents-factorized}, represent an objective simplification over the traditional diagrammatic approach, since they can be algorithmically implemented without extra effort.
 More than that, their present form enable a transparent identification of the corresponding diagrams.
 For example, the external leg bubbles can be read off from \eqref{eq:YM-integrand-current} through the currents $\mathcal{A}_{R\mu}$ with $|R|=|P|-1$.
 And finally, the one-loop pre-integrands can be directly used as building blocks for higher-loop integrands via different sewings, since all external legs are off-shell.

 An interesting feature in our proposal is that \textit{a priori} no Lagrangian is required.
 Therefore we can compute the one-loop off-shell scattering of field theories that are known only at the level of equations of motion.
 For example, six-dimensional $\mathcal{N}=(2,0)$ superconformal field theory, which is supposed to describe the low energy limit of $M5$-branes \cite{Claus:1997cq,Howe:1997fb}.
+See also \cite{Lyakhovich:2005mk,Lyakhovich:2006sc,Lyakhovich:2007cw} for more details on the quantization of non-Lagrangian theories.
 More generally, our results can be applied to a variety of colored theories, including non-linear sigma model, Chern-Simons, super Yang-Mills, etc. For gauge theories coupled to matter, like QCD, our method becomes slightly more involved since we lose the rigidity of the color structure.
 Preliminary results on this will be reported in a different work.
 Perhaps more noteworthy is the fact we can generalize the results of \cite{Gomez:2021shh} to off-shell graviton trees, including ghosts, therefore introducing a recursive tool for computing one-loop off-shell integrands in Einstein gravity \cite{GLLQ:2022}.